Classics By Women: NOT JUST JANE by Shelley DeWees

 Learn about seven authoresses who shaped literary history.
 When you finish Not Just Jane, read a book by one of these women.
 What can we do to honor their memories?
 We read the stories they must have doubted could survive.

-3 thoughts on “Classics By Women: NOT JUST JANE by Shelley DeWees”
+3 responses to “Classics By Women: NOT JUST JANE by Shelley DeWees”